chromium/chromium/docs/gpu/gpu_testing.md

 suggested when testing on Android.

 **Note:** The tests require some third-party Python packages.
-Obtaining these packages is handled automatically by `vpython`, and the script's shebang should use vpython if running the script directly.
-If you're used to invoking `python` to run a script, simply use `vpython` instead, e.g.
+Obtaining these packages is handled automatically by `vpython3`, and the script's shebang should use vpython if running the script directly.
+If you're used to invoking `python3` to run a script, simply use `vpython3` instead, e.g.
-`vpython run_gpu_integration_test.py ...`.
+`vpython3 run_gpu_integration_test.py ...`.

 You can run a subset of tests with this harness: